Rass-O’-Nil® Flexo Rust Preventive Nano-technology

 3. Coating durability through Humidity Test/Indoor exposure test.

 1. Coating uniformity and micro-structure

 The coating matrix is based on organic polymer with phosphorous components, or a poly-phosphate deposit.
 This coating was distributed uniformly over the surface as shown in figure.
 This was unlike crystalline structure.
-The polymer matrix may act as a barrier in dealing the diffusion of moisture into the substrate as compared to conventional phosphate coating.
+The polymer matrix acts as a barrier in dealing the diffusion of moisture into the substrate as compared to conventional phosphate coating.